SeanBarry/data-structures-and-algorithms/README.md

 This repository is my collection of notes about and answers to popular algorithm questions.

-I'll aim to write solutions in both Python, TypeScript and C++.
+I'll aim to write solutions in Python, TypeScript and C++.